-Upon completion of ECO 2013, students will be able to:
+Upon completion of ECO 2013:

-- 1. Demonstrate an understanding of the basic macroeconomic tools of supply and demand as observed through examinations, research projects, and/or homework problems. - 2.
-Demonstrate an understanding of the national-income accounting system, and measures of macroeconomic performance as observed through examinations, research projects, and/or homework problems. - 3.
-Demonstrate an understanding of the macroeconomic problems of unemployment and recession, and inflation as observed through examinations, exercises, and/or homework problems. - 4.
-Demonstrate an understanding of the business cycle and its macroeconomic implications as observed through examinations, exercises, and/or homework problems. - 5.
-Demonstrate an understanding of aggregate demand and supply, and the macroeconomic phenomena of self-adjustment and instability as observed through examinations, exercises, and/or homework problems. - 6.
-Demonstrate an understanding of government deficits, surpluses, and debt, and the role of fiscal policy in influencing macroeconomic outcomes as observed through examinations, exercises, and/or homework problems. - 7.
-Demonstrate an understanding of money and banking, and the role of monetary policy in influencing macroeconomic outcomes as observed through examinations, exercises, and/or homework problems. - 8.
-Demonstrate an understanding of supply-side policy options, and the reality of macroeconomic policy constraints as observed through examinations, exercises, and/or homework problems.
+- 1. Students will recognize that all decisions happen in an environment of scarcity. - 2.
+Students will examine theories and evidence regarding how changes in aggregate measurements are related to economic performance. - 3.
+Students will recognize the relationships between the components of the national income accounts. - 4.
+Students will analyze theory and evidence regarding fiscal and monetary policies and how they affect the economy. - 5.
+Students will identify theories of long-term economic growth and examine evidence for those theories. - 6.
+Students will recognize the basic macroeconomic tools of supply and demand as observed through examinations, research projects, and/or homework problems. - 7.
+Students will describe the national-income accounting system, and measures of macroeconomic performance as observed through examinations, research projects, and/or homework problems. - 8.
+Students will identify the macroeconomic problems of unemployment and recession, and inflation as observed through examinations, exercises, and/or homework problems. - 9.
+Students will interpret the business cycle and its macroeconomic implications as observed through examinations, exercises, and/or homework problems. - 10.
+Students will distinguish between aggregate demand and supply, and the macroeconomic phenomena of self-adjustment and instability as observed through examinations, exercises, and/or homework problems. - 11.
+Students will differentiate government deficits, surpluses, and debt, and the role of fiscal policy in influencing macroeconomic outcomes as observed through examinations, exercises, and/or homework problems. - 12.
+Students will explain money and banking, and the role of monetary policy in influencing macroeconomic outcomes as observed through examinations, exercises, and/or homework problems. - 13.
+Students will characterize supply-side policy options, and the reality of macroeconomic policy constraints as observed through examinations, exercises, and/or homework problems.